LMS Implementation in Dubai: 5 Costly Mistakes to Avoid

 5 LMS Implementation Mistakes to Avoid

-If you're an L&D leader or HR head evaluating an LMS for UAE organizations, understanding these five critical mistakes — and how to avoid them — is worth far more than any vendor pitch deck.
+If you're an L&D leader or HR head evaluating an LMS for Dubai-based organizations, understanding these five critical mistakes — and how to avoid them — is worth far more than any vendor pitch deck.

 Mistake #1: Choosing Based on Price Alone (Instead of Total Cost of Ownership)